Qa'a: Reign

 There is not much known about Qa'a's reign, but it seems that he reigned for a long time (around 33 years).
 Several stone vessel inscriptions mention a second Sed festival for Qa'a, which points to at least 33 years of reign.
 The first festival was usually not celebrated before 30 years of reign, and subsequent festivals could be repeated every third year.
+However, the festival was not seemingly celebrated like this in the first dynasty, as Den celebrated his second Sed festival in his 26th year, and Anedjib's ten year reign had two as well.
+Various reconstructions of the Palermo Stone give Qa'a between 17 and 36 years on the throne.
 The Palermo Stone only mentions the year of coronation and some usual cultic events that were celebrated under every king.
 The numerous ivory tags dating to his reign also mention only typical arrangements, such as depicting and counting burial offerings and personal possessions of the king.
 Several mastaba tombs of high officials date into Qa'a's reign: Merka (S3505), Henuka (burial unknown), Neferef (burial also unknown) and Sabef (buried in the royal necropolis of Qa'a).

 Ivory label of Qa'a with his serekh and Nebty name sn.